mayank-sharma-16/Facial-Reconstruction/README.md

 # Facial-Reconstruction
 Using Deep RBMs to demo repair of corrupted facial imagery.

-This project uses inspiration from an applied research paper to use various Restricted Boltzmann Machine architectures for realtime reconstruction of facial images and was initally used as a project for a class.
+This project uses inspiration from an applied research paper to use various Restricted Boltzmann Machine architectures for realtime reconstruction of facial images.

 Things coming up:
 - Links to both my writeup regarding my results and the original paper